QuotaClub

 Why it matters

-Your prospect is going to look at your LinkedIn.
-The only question is whether you make them want to reply.
+Your prospect will look at your LinkedIn.
+Make them want to reply.

 The honest reframe: when a prospect gets your email or your voicemail, the very next thing most of them do is open LinkedIn and search your name.
 What they see in the next 10 seconds decides whether they reply, ignore, or block.